jrlazz/HTML/README.md

-# Oscilloscope and Analyser with javascript in HTML5
+# Audio Oscilloscope and Analyser with javascript
 With mp3 and oscillator inputs.

 The link: